 • Location: Santa Barbara, CA

-• Develop, implement, and evaluate a variety of activities for the Teen Center and recreational initiatives.
+• Assist in developing, implementing, and evaluating a variety of programs and activities for the Teen Center and recreational initiatives.

-• Collaborate with youth, staff, and Santa Barbara Police Department, and community partners to identify needs and interests to shape program offerings.
+• Collaborate with youth, staff, and community partners to identify needs and interests that shape program offerings.

-• Ensure programs align with PAL’s mission and objectives.
+• Ensure programs align with SBPAL’s mission and objectives.

-• Oversee the daily operations of the Teen Center, ensuring a safe, welcoming, and supportive environment for all participants.
+• Support daily operations of the Teen Center, ensuring a safe, welcoming, and supportive environment for all participants.

-• Supervise and support Teen Center staff, volunteers, and interns.
+• Assist in supervising Teen Center staff, volunteers, and interns as assigned.

-• Coordinate with staff to ensure the facility is well-maintained and equipped for activities.
+• Coordinate with maintenance and administrative staff to ensure the facility is maintained and properly equipped for activities.

-• Plan and coordinate a variety of mentorship and recreational activities, including workshops, and group discussions.
+• Plan and coordinate a variety of recreational activities, including sports leagues, outdoor adventures, and special events.

-• Partner with local organizations, schools, and businesses to provide resources, mentorship opportunities, and job training for youth participants.
+• Partner with local organizations, schools, and businesses to enhance program resources and offerings.

-• Monitor and evaluate the effectiveness of mentorship and recreational activities, adjusting as necessary to ensure positive outcomes and continuous improvement.
+• Monitor and evaluate the effectiveness of recreational programs, making adjustments as necessary.

-• Foster strong relationships with youth participants, encouraging their active participation.
+• Foster strong relationships with youth participants and encourage active participation and leadership.

 • Provide mentorship and support to help youth develop skills, confidence, and positive behaviors.

-• Address and document any issues or conflicts that arise, ensuring a positive and inclusive environment for all.
+• Assist in addressing issues or conflicts to maintain a positive and inclusive environment for all.

 • Maintain accurate records of program attendance, participant information, and program outcomes.